-When checking in a standing order, the invoice must at that time be notated and given to the Serials Acquisitions Manager before check-in.
+When checking in a standing order, the invoice must at that time be notated and given to the Accounts Payable Manager before check-in.

 - When receiving an item without the invoice, place it on an easy-to-find place on your shelf with a post-it indicating the date received.
 Go to the item’s check-in record box in Sierra and put “@serials:(initials) (d/i)” in the public note, then “awaiting invoice (d/i)” in the staff note.

-- If desired, check to see if there is a tracking number for the shipment (the Serials Acquisitions Manager may have one and the publisher/vendor may be able to provide you with one through their website or customer service).
+- If desired, check to see if there is a tracking number for the shipment (the Accounts Payable Manager may have one and the publisher/vendor may be able to provide you with one through their website or customer service).
 Most standing order packages arrive via UPS, and will therefore have a scheduled delivery date.
-If the item is shown as having been delivered but you didn’t receive it, check with the monograph Acquisitions department and/or Shipping & Receiving and notify the Serials Acquisitions Manager.
+If the item is shown as having been delivered but you didn’t receive it, check with Acquisitions and/or Shipping & Receiving and notify the Accounts Payable Manager.

 - Retain all packaging until after the item is checked in, at which point any packaging materials can be recycled or discarded.